ScratchEverywhere/ScratchEverywhere/README.md

 **List of Known Limitations:**

 -   Text and embedded bitmap images will not show up on vector images containing it.
--   Extensions (e.g. pen and music extensions) are not yet supported.
+-   Most Extensions (e.g. music extension) are not yet supported.
+   - Only the `Pen` extension is supported.
 -   Some blocks may lead to crashing/unintended behavior (Please open an issue if you know of a block that's causing problems).
 -   Performance is poor when using many (~50+) clones (memory management issue).
 -   **[Wii, Switch, PSP, Vita, PS4]** Cloud Variables aren't currently supported, but likely will be in the future.